I’m Unashamedly a Committed Tree-Hugger

 In nature, three is not a crowd, but more the norm..
 (Odd numbers, that is).

-Like sentinels, these cypress trees guard the entrance to this small town, and added about 30 mins to my travel time, as I had to scramble up a hill to get a clear view of them..
+Like sentinels, these cypress trees guard the entrance to this small town, Zoar, and added about 30 mins to my travel time, with me scrambling up hills to find a better vantage point.

 All that’s left of this tree after a devastating fire that ripped through Noordhoek, and Chapman’s Peak..

-By the light of the silvery full moon..
+By the light of the silvery full moon.
+Lakeside.

-So that is what fate awaits us, as they watch their relatives trucked off to the nearby lumber mill..
+So that is what fate awaits us, as they watch their relatives trucked off to the nearby lumber mill.
+Pine plantation, Garden Route.

-This property, in the middle of nowhere on the Weskus, is/was for sale by Rawson Estates..
+This tree once served proudly as a swing for young children.
+The property, in the middle of nowhere on the Weskus, is/was for sale by Rawson Estates..

 Near Kirstenbosch Gardens